Scroll to read Dr. Brenner's answers to surgery recovery questions or select an area of interest in the list below to jump directly to that subject.

 Numbness of the abdominal skin can occur immediately following a tummy tuck.
 The abdominoplasty operation, by definition, will disrupt some of the sensory nerve fibers that serve the abdominal skin.
 Much of the numbness is temporary, however, permanent numbness of some of the skin may occur.

 - Is it normal to feel tightness in the area of my tummy tuck when doing abdominal exercises?

 A sensation of “tightness” is normal when the abdominal wall muscles have been sewn together (plicated).
-This sensation is most pronounced in the first few weeks after surgery, and usually improves gradually.
-Some patients may experience this sensation long after surgery when performing excercises that use their “core” muscles.
+This sensation is most pronounced in the first few weeks after surgery and usually improves gradually.
+Some patients may experience this sensation long after surgery when performing exercises that use their “core” muscles.